wizlab-it/dyspatcher/README.md

 ### Problems with HTTPS using self-signed SSL certificate

-When HTTPS is activated on the server with self-signed certificates, the browsers will require the user to manually accept the certificate (the standard *"This connection is not secure"* or *Potential Security Risk Ahead* alert).
+When HTTPS is activated on the server with self-signed certificates, the browsers will require the user to manually accept the certificate (the standard *"This connection is not private"* or *"Potential Security Risk Ahead"* alert).

 In those cases the certificate needs to be accepted manually for both the Web Server *and* the Web Socket.
 Web Server certificate can be easily accepted following the instructions from the browser shown when opening the chat client.
 When connecting to the service, if the connection to the Web Socket fails because of a self-signed certificate, instructions to accept the certificate are shown in the chat.